 Mothers who drink alcohol during pregnancy may give birth to infants with fetal alcohol syndrome.
 These infants have irreversible physical abnormalities and intellectual disabilities.
 In addition, research indicates that children of alcoholic parents are at greater risk than other children of becoming alcoholics.

 The University of Louisville is committed to the overall health and well-being of students, faculty, and staff and encourages a compassionate university.

-Required online sexual assault prevention and alcohol awareness training programs
+Required online sexual assault prevention training programs

 Visit the Title IX website for more information.

 Kentucky Medical Amnesty Law